mientjan/react-native-markdown-renderer/README.md

 Styles are used to override how certain rules are styled.
 The existing implementation is [here](https://github.com/iamacup/react-native-markdown-display/blob/master/src/lib/styles.js)

-**NOTE:** By default styles are merged with the existing implementation, to change this, see `mergeStyle`
+**NOTE:** By default styles are merged with the existing implementation, to change this, see the `mergeStyle` prop

 <details><summary>Example Implementation</summary>
 <p>